-To ensure a comprehensive approach, a group of stakeholders (Housing and Neighborhoods Department (HAND), Central Operations, the Office of General Counsel, and Public Works. representing varied interests have been developed to implement Section 3 program requirements.
-By taking a comprehensive approach to implementation, we will be able to successfully ensure that all HUD program and funding requirements are met.
-Contact persons are as follows:
+To ensure a comprehensive approach, a group of stakeholders from the Neighborhoods Department-Housing Mayor's Office. and Community Development Division, Office of the Ombudsman, Central Operations, the Office of General Counsel, Jacksonville Housing Authority(JHA), Public Works, Procurement, Equal Business Opportunity(EBO), Youthbuild Program, Jacksonville Corps, EmployFlorida, WorkSource, Operation Job Hope(Ready4Work), Community Rehabilitation Center(CRC), I.M.
+Sulzbacher, Florida State College at Jacksonville(FSCJ) and Clara White Mission, representing varied interests have been developed to implement Section 3 program requirements.
+By taking a comprehensive approach to implementation, we will be able to successfully ensure that all HUD programs and other federal funding requirements are met.
+The Section 3 Compliance Team will encourage coordination between city departments to ensure support and compliance with